-Since 2007, Macedonia has received approximately EUR 620 million for the period 2007-2013, of which EUR 55.8 million have been allocated for Component IV - Human Resources Development.
-Main strategic objective of Human Resources Development component is "to foster the development of human resources, in particular by improving the quantity and quality of human capital, leading to more and better jobs, higher growth and development and the increased national competitiveness at international level."
+Out of the €622 million from IPA for the period 2007-2013, €55.8 million have been allocated for Component IV - Human Resources Development.
+The main strategic objective of the Human Resources Development component is "to foster the development of human resources, in particular by improving the quantity and quality of human capital, leading to more and better jobs, higher growth and development and the increased national competitiveness at international level".87

-Even though from the aspect of available assets this component is significantly smaller than the other components (about 8 percent of the total IPA Funds intended for Macedonia in the period from 2007-2013), it is particularly important taking into consideration the fact that human resources development is on the key socio-economic problems in the country, with reference to the high unemployment rate.
-In addition, this Component is intended for "the country to develop and enhance the administrative capacity for management, implementation, monitoring and control of European Social Fund"76 Therefore, it's appropriate and efficient utilization is of particular importance since it contributes for efficient absorption not only of the pre-accession but also of post-accession funds in this area.
+Even though, from the perspective of available assets, this component is significantly smaller than the other components (about 8 per cent of the total IPA funds intended for Macedonia in the period from 2007-2013) it is particularly important, taking into consideration the fact that human resources development is one of the key socio-economic problems in the country, with particular reference to the high unemployment rate.
+In addition, this Component is intended for "the country to develop and enhance the administrative capacity for management, implementation, monitoring and control of European Social Fund".88 Therefore, its appropriate and efficient utilization is of particular importance, since it contributes to efficient absorption not only of pre-accession but also of post-accession funds in this area.

-So far, of the total amount of entire IPA Component for the period from 2007-2013 amounting to EUR 55.8 million, or of EUR 19.17 million envisaged with 2007-2009 financial package, only EUR 12.5 million were implemented in Macedonia, including the projects ongoing realization and the assets determined for technical assistance.
-Insufficient utilization of the assets is partly due to the delay of accreditation (September, 2009) for centralized management of IPA 4 Funds, although major part of the projects have commenced.
+Thus far, of the total amount of the entire IPA Component for the period 2007-2013 amounting to €55.8 million, or of the €19.17 million envisaged in the 2007-2009 financial package, only €12.5 million were implemented in Macedonia, including the project's ongoing realization and the assets determined for technical assistance.
+Insufficient utilization of the assets is partly due to the delay of accreditation (September, 2009) for centralized management of IPA 4 Funds, although major parts of the projects have commenced.